☰ Menu

 Wait – Automation Action

 The Wait action lets you control the timing of your automation by pausing the flow before moving to the next step.
-It’s particularly useful when managing multiple actions that need to be spaced out based on time, task completion, or user behavior.
+It’s particularly useful when managing actions that need to occur after a delay or in response to specific conditions.

-You can set it to create a simple time delay, wait for a task to finish, track engagement with an email, monitor changes to a record, or even use custom code for more advanced conditions.
-Designed for flexibility, the Wait action is easy to configure and offers options like skipping weekends, setting timeout branches, and naming each wait step for better clarity.
+You can configure it to add time-based delays, wait for task completion, track email engagement, monitor record changes, or use custom code for advanced scenarios.
+It also includes options like excluding weekends, setting timeout branches, and naming each step for clarity.

 How to Set Up the Wait Action